(I may earn a small commission from the products mentioned in this post.)

 Early on, I walked around my neighborhood.
 At 3 months I could walk a mile routinely and I could stretch it for 4 miles in the neighborhood (I’d require a day of rest if I walked that far).

 Most of my walking is on asphalt and concrete sidewalks.
-Before surgery, this would have been a difficult task with a lot of pain – but I always push through.
-Walking poles were essential when I began taking long walks.
+Before surgery, this would have been a difficult task with a lot of pain – but I always push through. hiking poles were essential when I began taking long walks.

 I experienced soreness after walking but no sharp bone-on-bone pain that I had before surgery.
 After long walks, I still ice my knee (read about my ice pack after knee replacement).
 Even if you feel good I’d recommend icing your knee as a preventative measure to reduce inflammation.